cloudmesh-community/hid-sp18-711/project-paper/report.md

 #### OpenCV

-OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
+Open Source Computer Vision Library (OpenCV) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.